 In Central Gardens Post Acute, 95.44% of Patients

 This is the percentage of patients that were administered the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 In Central Gardens Post Acute, 7.92% Percentage of Patients

 This indicates the percent of patients that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This metric measures the percentage of long-term residents that remained mobile levels.
+This metric measures the percent of long-term care patients that maintained mobility.